Giancarlo Gentilini

-Giancarlo Gentilini (born 3 August 1929 in Vittorio Veneto, Province of Treviso) has been Deputy Mayor and Mayor, of the city of Treviso, Italy.
+Giancarlo Gentilini (3 August 1929 – 24 April 2025) was Deputy Mayor and Mayor of the city of Treviso, Italy.

-Career
+Life and career

-Gentilini has worked as director at the legal bureau of the Cassamarca until his retirement.

-He has been mayor of Treviso for two consecutive administrations, from 1994 to 1998 and 1998 to 2003, with the party of the Northern League.
+Born in Vittorio Veneto, Province of Treviso, Gentilini studied at the University of Padua.
+He was a lawyer and worked as director at the legal bureau of the Cassamarca until his retirement.
+He was mayor of Treviso for two consecutive administrations, from 1994 to 1998 and 1998 to 2003, with the party of the Northern League.
 In 2003, Paolo Gobbo was elected mayor; Gentilini became deputy mayor, as current legislation prevents mayors from serving more than two consecutive terms.
 Gentilini's support was decisive in the victory of Gobbo.

-Gentilini is a lawyer.
+In 2013, with Gobbo leaving office, Gentilini attempted to run for mayor again, with the support of center-right coalition (Lega Nord and The People of Freedom).
+However, in the first round, he came second with 34.81% of the votes, after center-left candidate, city councilman Giovanni Manildo.
+In the runoff, Manildo defeated Gentilini with 55.5% of the vote, and Gentilini became the opposition leader.

+Gentilini died in Treviso on 24 April 2025, at the age of 95.